urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 This Getting Started tutorial has exactly this goal, demonstrating systematically and step-by-step the typical ML workflow using the very powerful **Support Vector Classifier (SVC)** as an example.

-This tutorial will be presented in the context of a workshop at the **Conference "Artificial Intelligence"**, hosted by the German Social Accident Insurance (DGUV), probably in November 2022 in Dresden.
-The workshop addresses interested ML novices in the technical occupational safety and health of the social accident insurance institutions.

 Besides the **deep neural networks**, which are very present in the media, there is a very rich diversity of other very powerful ML algorithms - suitable for the particular use case.
 For a more generally comprehensible introduction, the SVC algorithm was deliberately chosen for the target audience of the workshop.
 Its operating principles are easy to convey to ML novices as well as in the time frame given for the workshop - quite in contrast to the entry into the world of deep neural networks.

 The following main sections will demonstrate the typical ML workflow step-by-step.
 In **step 0**, specific guidance is provided for selecting hardware and software suitable for machine learning.
 To allow an ML novice to first familiarize themselves with the ML algorithms, tools, libraries, and programming systems, the ready-made and very beginner-friendly **Iris dataset** is involved in **step 1**.
 Only after a comprehensive acquaintance with the application of ML tools would it make sense to examine one's own environment for ML-suitable applications and to obtain suitable datasets from them.
 However, this is beyond the scope of this introductory tutorial.